 # 4 – With A Little Help From My Friend

 Joe Cocker hit number one in the United Kingdom with his classic cover of The Beatles “With A Little Help From My Friends.”
 Not many artists can take a Beatles song and have a bigger hit than they did with it.
 Joe Cocker did.
 The song was released on the album also titled With A Little Help From My Friends.
 The album was released in 1969.
-The album featured an all-star cats of musicians including Steve Winwood, Jimmy Page who at the time was just forming Led Zeppelin, Henry McCullough who would become a member of Paul McCartney and Wings, the legendary session man Albert Lee and many others.
+The album featured an all-star cast of musicians including Steve Winwood, Jimmy Page who at the time was just forming Led Zeppelin, Henry McCullough who would become a member of Paul McCartney and Wings, the legendary session man Albert Lee and many others.

 # 3 – High Time We Went

 As we continue our Top 10 Joe Cocker songs list, we turn to one of Cocker’s biggest hits.
 The great Joe Cocker song “High Time We Went,” was released in 1971.
 The song was issued on Joe Cocker’s third album entitled Joe Cocker.
 The album featured legendary drummer Alan White who would join the band Yes one year later replacing Bill Bruford.
-The song is driven by Alan White’s great groove playing and Chris Stainton’s fabulous eighth note piano comping.
+The song is driven by Alan White’s great groove playing and Chris Stainton’s fabulous eighth-note piano comping.
 Joe Cocker sounds as down and dirty as he ever has.
 It’s pure vintage Joe Cocker at his raucous best.

 # 2 – Feelin’ Alright